southbridgeio/redmine_telegram_common/README.md

 After the command, the user will receive an email with a link.

+If plugin work in development environment, then content of the message will be duplicated at log/telegram_common/mailer

 Following the link will connect the user's accounts and he will be able to receive one-time passwords from the bot.

 ### Example of bot usage